How to Switch from GA4 to Clickport Analytics

 src="https://clickport.io/tracker.js"></script>

 That's it.
 One line.
-The script is under 2 KB (compressed), runs asynchronously, and doesn't set any cookies.
+The script is under 2 KB compressed, loads asynchronously, and sets zero cookies.
 For advanced options like hash-based routing or excluded paths, see the script configuration docs.

-If you use WordPress, Shopify, or another CMS, paste this into your theme's header area.
-For WordPress specifically, you can use the header/footer plugin method or add it directly to your theme's header.php.
+On WordPress, Shopify, or another CMS, paste this into your theme's header area.
+On WordPress you can use the header/footer plugin method or drop it straight into your theme's header.php.
 For Shopify, see the Shopify analytics guide.
-For SPAs (React, Vue, Next.js), see the SPA tracking guide.
+For SPAs like React, Vue, or Next.js, see the SPA tracking guide.

 Step 3: Verify data is flowing

 Open your site in a browser.
 Then open your Clickport dashboard.
-You should see yourself as an active visitor in real time within seconds.
-If you don't, check the troubleshooting guide.
+Within seconds you should see yourself sitting there as a live, active visitor.
+If you don't, the troubleshooting guide walks through the usual causes.

 Traffic and engagement overview

-In GA4, your traffic overview is spread across Reports > Life cycle > Acquisition, Reports > Engagement, and various other sidebar sections.
-Finding a simple "how many visitors did I get this week" answer can involve multiple clicks and report configurations.
+In GA4, your traffic overview is scattered across Reports > Life cycle > Acquisition, Reports > Engagement, and a handful of other sidebar sections.
+A plain question like "how many visitors did I get this week" can cost you several clicks and a report config or two.

 The top of the dashboard shows your KPIs: visitors, visits, pageviews, bounce rate, average visit duration, and engagement score.
-Each KPI shows the current value and a comparison percentage against the previous period.
-Clickport uses weekday-aware comparisons: it compares this Monday to the average of the previous four Mondays, not to Sunday.
-This eliminates the noise from natural weekday/weekend traffic swings that make GA4's simple period-over-period comparisons misleading.
+Each one shows the current value plus a comparison against the previous period.
+The comparison is the bit most tools get wrong.
+Clickport uses weekday-aware comparisons, so it lines up this Monday against the average of the previous four Mondays, not against Sunday.
+That strips out the weekday-to-weekend swings that make GA4's plain period-over-period numbers misleading.

-Below the KPIs, a time-series chart shows your traffic trend for the selected date range.
-You can pick any range from Today to the last 12 months, or set a custom range.
+Below the KPIs sits a time-series chart of your traffic trend for the date range you picked.
+Anything from Today to the last 12 months, or a custom range you set yourself.

 Metrics mapping:

 - GA4 "Users" = Clickport "Visitors" (unique visitors in the period).
-See the full metrics glossary for definitions.
+The full metrics glossary has every definition.

 - GA4 "Sessions" = Clickport "Visits"